Library Board Statement:

 Unattended Children and Patrons with Special Needs

 Patrons eight years (8) and older may use the library unattended, subject to the rules and regulations of the Wilson Public Library.
 Patrons under 8 years of age shall, at all times, be attended and adequately supervised by a responsible caregiver.

 No child under 8 shall be unattended at any time unless for a scheduled library program with specifications noted in advertising.
 The responsible caregiver for said child should plan to be at the library when such program concludes.

 The Wilson Public Library assumes no responsibility for children left unattended on library premises.

-If library staff judges that any unattended child is not coping adequately, a staff member will immediately try to locate the responsible adult.
-If the adult cannot be found, or if the library is closing, the staff will contact the police department for assistance.
+If library staff judges that any child is not coping adequately, a staff member will immediately try to locate the responsible caregiver or, if caregiver is present, to explain patron behavior policy.
+If the caregiver cannot be found, or if the library is closing, the staff will contact the police department for assistance.
 The staff will under no circumstance take the child out of the building.

 Per City of Cozad Dawson County Personnel Policies and Procedures Chapter 6.

-Vacation : Full time employees working a minimum of 40 hours per week shall be entitled to vacation with pay; length of time per City of Cozad Dawson County Personnel Policies and Procedures Chapter 4.
-The Library Director is responsible to arrange vacation schedules so that the library is staffed during all regular scheduled "open" days.
+Per City of Cozad Dawson County Personnel Policies and Procedures Chapter 4.
+The Library Director is responsible to arrange vacation schedules so that the library is staffed during all regularly scheduled "open" days.